phms/Sync-iTunes-LastFm/README.md

 How to use
 ----------

 Once the file have been installed it will be accessible in iTunes' Script menu.
-Select the songs and use the option "Sync-iTunes-LastFm.scptd" in iTunes' Script menu.
+Select the songs and use the option __Sync iTunes LastFm__ in iTunes' Script menu.

 Credits